Identifying and achieving the permanency objective

 Family reunification

-In the first instance where a child has been placed in out-of-home care under an order, family reunification will initially be the appropriate permanency objective.
-Exceptions to this may include:
+In the first instance where a child has been placed in out-of-home care under an order, family reunification should first be considered as the permanency objective.

 Family reunification will be the appropriate permanency objective where:

-- a child is subject to an interim accommodation order to any form of out-of-home care (including with a suitable person), unless a family preservation order or less is being recommended to the Court
+• a child is subject to an interim accommodation order to any form of out-of-home care (including with a suitable person), unless a family preservation order or other order or outcome placing a child in parental care is being recommended to the Court

-Where reunification cannot be achieved within a timeframe consistent with a child’s developmental needs, it is important to make the most enduring alternate care arrangements possible, to maximise the child’s opportunity to form secure attachments and reach their developmental potential.
+Where family preservation or reunification is not an appropriate permanency objective, it is important to make alternate care arrangements to maximise the continuity and permanency in the child’s care and the child’s opportunity to form secure attachments with their carer/s.

 Adoption